-Following the work of the Party's Tax Commission (2005-2007), this particularly policy was firmed up.
-One of nine headline points in the 2007 tax policy
+Following the work of the Party's Tax Commission (2005-2007), this particular policy was firmed up.
+One of nine headline points in the 2007 tax policy paper Reducing the Burden said we will "Return the Business Rate to local control, and place it on a Site Value basis within one Parliament."
+We call this 'stage 1'.

-This leaflet has not been approved by the Party Policy Unit.
+&lt;sup>1 This leaflet has not been approved by the Party Policy Unit.